CaptainBern/AnimationLib/README.md

 WorldAnimation can be used to spawn several kinds of particles.

 ## Sending packets yourself.
-The library contains a Reflection and Protocol framework.
+The library contains a Reflection (based off the BKCommonLib) and Protocol framework.
 The reflection framework makes it possible for the library to be version independent.

 The reflection framework can be used to create NMS or CB Class templates/Instances.